makeabilitylab/physcomp/pages/tutorials/index.md

 1. **Lesson 1: Turn on an LED with a button.** Introduces buttons (aka momentary switches), working with digital input via [`digitalRead`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/), and pull-up and pull-down resistors.

+2. **Lesson 2: Limiting use of delays.** TODO: shows how to poll for input without delays.
+(Maybe also refer to interrupts here?)

-2. **Lesson 2: Debouncing digital input.** Introduces [debouncing](https://www.arduino.cc/en/Tutorial/Debounce) and solutions.
+3. **Lesson 3: Debouncing digital input.** Introduces [debouncing](https://www.arduino.cc/en/Tutorial/Debounce) and solutions.

-3. **Lesson 3: Controlling LED brightness via a potentiometer** Introduces analog input, the [`analogRead`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogread/) function, and using a potentiometer.
+4. **Lesson 4: Controlling LED brightness via a potentiometer** Introduces analog input, the [`analogRead`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogread/) function, and using a potentiometer.
 TODO: potentially add in Serial monitor + plotter here?

-4. **Lesson 4: Using force-sensitive resistors** Introduces variable resistors, demonstrates how to hook up a variable resistor to a microcontroller using a voltage divider, and shows how to control LED brightness via a force-sensitive resistor.
+5. **Lesson 5: Using force-sensitive resistors** Introduces variable resistors, demonstrates how to hook up a variable resistor to a microcontroller using a voltage divider, and shows how to control LED brightness via a force-sensitive resistor.

-5. **Lesson 5: Sensing light**.
+6. **Lesson 6: Sensing light**.
 Adapts the previous force-sensitive resistor example to work with a photocell.
 Discusses calibration, etc.

-6. **Lesson 6: Smoothing analog input**.
+7. **Lesson 7: Smoothing analog input**.
 Smooths analog input.

 ## Making and sensing sound